gforce2332/Election_Analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code, 1.66.0

 ## Results
-The analysis of the election show that:
+The analysis of this election shows that:
 - There were 369,711 votes cast in the election.
 - The number of votes received for each county in the precinct were:
      - Jefferson County received 10.5% of the vote and 38,855 number of votes.